munificent/craftinginterpreters/book/local-variables.md

 in the order that their declarations appear in the code.
 Since the instruction operand we'll use to encode a local is a single byte, our VM has a hard limit on the number of locals that can be in scope at once.
-That means we can also give the locals array a fixed size:
+That means we can also give the locals array a fixed size.

 <aside name="order">